Kingston Fossil Plant coal fly ash slurry spill: Cause

 Engineering firm AECOM was hired by TVA to investigate the cause of the spill.
 A report released in June 2009 identified the main cause of the spill as the result of slippage of an unstable layer of fine wet coal ash underneath the pond.
-The report also identified other factors including the terraced retaining walls on top of the wet ash, which narrowed the area for storing the ash and in turn increased the pressure exerted on the dike by the rising stacks.
+The report also identified other factors, including the terraced retaining walls on top of the wet ash, which narrowed the area for storing the ash and in turn, increased the pressure exerted on the dike by the rising stacks.
 The Kingston Fossil Plant had received 6.48 in of rain between December 1 and December 22, plus 1.16 in on November 29 and 30.
 This rain combined with 12 °F temperatures were identified by TVA as factors that contributed to the failure of the earthen embankment.

 Response

-Response from TVA and government officials
+Response from officials

 We deeply regret that a retention wall for ash containment at our Kingston Fossil Plant failed, resulting in an ash slide and damage to nearby homes.

 — —TVA statement released the day after the spill.

 The day after the spill, TVA released a statement acknowledging the spill and apologizing for its damage to nearby homes.
 Francis said that the TVA was "taking steps to stabilize runoff from this incident."
 Residents and environmental groups expressed concern that the fly ash slurry could become more dangerous once it dried out.
 On January 1, 2009, the TVA disseminated a fact sheet stating that the ash is "not hazardous."

 Tennessee Governor Phil Bredesen toured the spill site on December 31.
 The United States Senate Committee on Environment and Public Works, which oversees the TVA, held a hearing on January 8 to examine the disaster.
-Dr. Stephen Anderson Smith, Executive Director of the Southern Alliance for Clean Energy, testified at the hearing calling for stricter regulation of coal ash, more TVA oversight, and better long-range planning for TVA.
-Environmental activist Erin Brockovich visited the site on January 8 and spoke with residents affected by the spill.
+Witnesses included Tom Kilgore, president and chief executive officer of the TVA; Stephen A. Smith, executive director of the Southern Alliance for Clean Energy; and William "Howie" Rose, director of emergency management services for Roane County.
+The hearing examined the causes and consequences of the spill, the TVA's response, and the management of coal ash waste.
+Environmental activist Erin Brockovich visited the site on the same day and spoke with residents affected by the spill.